The immune system – guardian of your health

-The sheer complexity of the tasks performed by the immune system means that a sufficient supply of vitamins and trace elements is imperative.
-Individual cells in the immune system have to be continually ‘reproduced’.
+The sheer complexity of the tasks performed by the immune system means that it relies heavily on a sufficient supply of vitamins and trace elements.
+Individual cells in the immune system have to be constantly “reproduced”.
 All substances that are needed must therefore be continually ingested in sufficient amounts through food in order to boost the immune system.

 Supplying immune-specific micronutrients and fulfilling requirements

-- Vitamins and trace elements such as vitamin C, vitamin D, zinc, selenium, copper, folic acid, vitamin A, vitamin B2 and vitamin B12 contribute to normal functioning of the immune system.
-When the immune system is activated, the immune cells must divide and develop rapidly.
-Zinc has a role in the process of cell division and vitamin A has a role in the process of cell specialisation.
+Vitamins and trace elements such as vitamin C, vitamin D, zinc, selenium, copper, folic acid, vitamin A, vitamin B2 and vitamin B12 contribute to the normal function of the immune system.
+When the immune system is activated, the immune cells must quickly divide and develop.
+Zinc plays a role in the process of cell division and vitamin A plays a role in the process of cell specialisation.
 Free radicals can be produced during immune reactions.
-The antioxidants vitamin C, vitamin E, and also zinc, selenium, copper and manganese contribute to the protection of the cells against oxidative stress.
-The mucous membrane in the respiratory tract plays an important role as a barrier against all kinds of germs.
-Vitamin A, vitamin B2, biotin and niacin contribute to the maintenance of normal mucous membranes.
+The antioxidants vitamin C, vitamin E, vitamin B2 and also zinc, selenium, copper and manganese contribute to the protection of cells from oxidative stress.
+The mucous membrane in the respiratory tract plays an important role as a barrier against all kinds of germs, and vitamin A, vitamin B2, biotin and niacin contribute to the maintenance of normal mucous membranes.